rcy0228/azure-spring-cloud-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

       ```

-2. Run the below command to build your "spring-cloud-microservice" project and send it to Azure Spring Cloud:
+2. Run the below command to build your "spring-cloud-microservice" project and send it to Azure Spring Apps:

     ```bash
     cd spring-cloud-microservice